 So what’s the real cause behind fTPM NV Corrupted or Changed error message?
+How to fix a “New CPU installed fTPM NV corrupted” error?
 And what measure you could take to prevent this error from occurring again?
 We will discuss this in detail here.

 Before troubleshooting the issue, let’s learn a bit about TPM:

 TPM or Trusted Platform Module helps to improve the security of your system.
 It’s the type of service used by famous encryption tools like BitLocker, McAfee, Check Point, Windows Hello, etc. So, encryption tools use TPM in order to create and store cryptographic keys.

 TPM acts as a security processor to prevent any unauthorized access to your operating system and firmware.
 So, if someone tries to peek around into your machine, he’ll have to enter the decryption key which is stored in the TPM, or else he would not be able to access your system.
 It’s simple

 TPM chip is integrated on Intel and AMD motherboards since 2005.
 The most recent version, TPM 2.0 was released back in the year 2016.

 fTPM or firmware TPM is controlled by the Intel or AMD CPU that you have in your computer.